A Unified, Standards-Based Programming Model

 Intel® oneAPI Toolkits

-Intel offers four different oneAPI Toolkit variants:
+Intel offers five different oneAPI Toolkit variants:

 Intel® oneAPI Base Toolkit

 Intel®: “Get started with this foundational kit that enables developers of all types to build, test, and deploy performance-driven, data-centric applications across CPUs, GPUs, and FPGAs.”